TheMicronauts/MIDI-1.0-Messages-Demystified/README.md

 # MIDI 1.0 Messages Cheat Sheets
-The resources in this repo untangle the essentials of the MIDI 1.0 standard for the beginner musician or aspiring instrument maker
+The resources in this repo untangle the essentials of the MIDI 1.0 standard for the beginner musician or aspiring instrument maker.

 [MIDI 1.0 Messages Cheat Sheet](https://docs.google.com/document/d/1mNEl-4xRUtdilLxmV_6JKfgVAksGtDIJLRqTvIcyQwY/): lists the different MIDI messages and their names, along with a brief explanation